barracudanetworks/waf-azure-templates/Quickstart-WAF-Lab/README.md

-# Barracuda WAF-as-a-Service for Azure - Quickstart Lab with Vulnerable VM Apps
+# Barracuda WAF for Azure - Quickstart Lab with Vulnerable VM Apps

 ## Introduction
-This Azure Resource Manager template will deploy a pair (or whatever number you request) of Barracuda Web Application Firewalls into their own Virtual Network with a
+This Azure Resource Manager template will deploy a pair (or whatever number you request) of Barracuda Web Application Firewalls into their own Virtual Network with a subnet containing a web server running a host of known vulnerable websites.

 ## Prerequisites
 The solution does a check of the template when you use the provided scripts.
 It does require that [Programmatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/) is enabled for the Barracuda Web Application Firewall BYOL or PAYG images.
 Barracuda recommends use of **D**, **D_v2**, **F** or newer series.